KaiErikNiermann/sister-city-visualizer/README.md

 ## Description

 This project is a look into visualizing the sister-cities of the world using networkx and pyvis and trying to see if we can gain an interesting insights.
 I built this mainly because I always found the topic rather interesting but felt there were somewhat insufficient resources when it came to actually visualizing everything.
-I got some insipiration from [a paper](https://www.researchgate.net/publication/235356930_Not_All_Paths_Lead_to_Rome_Analysing_the_Network_of_Sister_Cities) which analized some of the properties of the sister city graph, but felt like a modern touch would be interesting.
+I got some insipiration from [a paper](https://www.researchgate.net/publication/235356930_Not_All_Paths_Lead_to_Rome_Analysing_the_Network_of_Sister_Cities) which analized some of the properties of the sister city graph, but felt like a modern touch would be nice.

 ## Installation